Pebaz/nimporter/README.md

 library is ready to be distributed. **Nimporter handles the entire packaging for source and binary distributions in 1 line of code.**

+**Important Considerations**

+Nimporter was designed to help bridge the ecosystem gap between Python and Nim while utilizing Nimpy so that library authors could seamlessly develop and distribute their libraries.
+Due to this fact, there are 2 important limitations to consider when using Nimporter.
+They are described below:

+1. Importing: Nimporter uses the C compiler that was used to build Python when importing a Nim module/library.
+This can be overridden in a `<lib name>.nim.cfg` but doing so means that the library will most likely not work on other platforms.

+2. Distributing Sources: Nimporter sets the C compiler automatically by iterating through MSVC and GCC for each platform and architecture combo.
+    This means that there will likely be several copies of the generated C source code for each supported platform (given in `get_nim_extensions()`).

+3. Distributing Binaries: Nimporter uses the same process described for direct import of Nim code and will use the same C compiler that was used to build Python itself.

 ### 🎻 Instrumentation

 To enable Nimporter debug traces, define `NIMPORTER_INSTRUMENT` in the